-It is is quite common in gardeners, tailors and women.
+It is quite common in gardeners, tailors, and women.

-Cyst is usually lined by stratified squamous epithelium with no hair follicle, sweat and sebaceous glands.
+The cyst is usually lined by stratified squamous epithelium with no hair follicle, sweat, and sebaceous glands.
 The content is white cheesy material formed by desquamated epithelial cells and sebum.
-Hair are usually absent.
+Hair is usually absent.

 Swelling in the finger or the palm is usually the presenting feature.
 The cyst may be slightly painful.

 A tense cystic swelling is found in the finger or the palm.
 The consistency is often firm or even hard.
 There may be a scar on the skin overlying the cyst.
 Fluctuation is very difficult to elicit as the cyst is small and tense.

 The most important clinical feature is the presence of a tense cyst in the finger or the palm with a previous history of a puncture wound.

 Treatment is complete excision of the cyst.

 This is also an epidermal cyst, but such cyst develops from an unobliterated portion of a congenital ectodermal duct or tube.

-The cyst is formed by accumulation of secretions of the lining ectodermal cells of the unobliterated portion of an embryonic duct.
+The cyst is formed by the accumulation of secretions of the lining ectodermal cells of the unobliterated portion of an embryonic duct.

 - Thyroglossal cyst: develops from the thyroglossal duct.
 It is the commonest example of tubulo-dermoid cyst.

-- Post-anal dermoid: develops from remnant of neurenteric canal or post-anal gut.
+- Post-anal dermoid: develops from the remnant of neurenteric canal or post-anal gut.
 But it is now regarded as a simple form of teratoma.

 - Ependymal cyst is in the brain: formed from the sequestration of cells derived from the infolding neuroectoderm.

 It is a cystic swelling which develops from the totipotent cells with ectodermal predominance.
-Such cyst also contains mesodermal elements like bone, cartilage etc. Hair are almost always present in such cyst.
+Such cyst also contains mesodermal elements like bone, cartilage, etc. Hair is almost always present in such cyst.
 So the usual contents are bone, cartilage, tooth, hair and cheesy material.
 Although the majority of these cysts are benign, a small percentage can be malignant (cancerous).

 Common sites are